seatable-data/manual/config/enterprise/ldap.md

 # For Chinese name，Reverse the order of first_name and last_name, this is an optional option, default is False
 LDAP_USER_NAME_REVERSE = True

-# If LDAP_LOGIN_ATTR is not using a mailbox, this option can be used to specify which attribute to import the user's mailbox address from.
+# If LDAP_LOGIN_ATTR is not set to 'mail', this option can be used to specify which attribute to import the user's mailbox address from.
 The attributes in this option will override the user's email address imported through LOGIN_ATTR.
-This is an optional option, the default is '', the loggin_attr will be used as the contact email
+This is an optional option, the default is ''.
+If this option is not set, the LOGIN_ATTR attribute will be used as the contact email
 LDAP_CONTACT_EMAIL_ATTR = 'mail'

 # Used to filter the range of users who can log in, such as limited to a certain security group